leloulight/NEONDS-Template-Repository/_posts/2015-12-16-example-post-styles.md

 ---
 layout: post
-title: "Title of Post Here"
+title: "Title of Post Here - This Is An Example Post"
-description: "This is a sample post to document and explore available styles."
+description: "This is a sample post to document and explore available styles.
+Description should be fully in PLAIN TEXT."
 date: 2015-12-18
 dateCreated: 2014-11-18
-lastModified: `r format(Sys.time(), "%Y-%m-%d")`
+lastModified: 2016-01-04
 estimatedTime: 1.0 - 1.5 Hours
 packagesLibraries: RHDF5
 authors: [Author One, Author Two]